Robert Card: What we know about suspect in Maine mass shooting

 Robert Card: What we know about the suspect in Maine mass shooting

-The body of the 40-year-old Army Reservist Robert Card has been found after a two-day manhunt.
+The body of 40-year-old Army reservist Robert Card has been found after a two-day manhunt.
 Mike Bedigan, Maroosha Muzaffar and Richard Hall report on what we know about the suspect in the Lewiston mass shooting.
 WARNING: Disturbing images

 On Wednesday night the city of Lewiston, Maine, was shaken after a gunman opened fire in a bowling alley and a bar.
 Police scrambled to find the shooter, urging residents and local businesses to lock down immediately.